82deutschmark/Spy-Story1/README.md

 - **Social Sharing**: Enable sharing of story moments on social media
 - **Audio Elements**: Add background music and sound effects for enhanced immersion
 - **Modular JavaScript Architecture**: Continue refining the ES6 module structure to prevent loading conflicts
+- **Unity Integration**: Complete the UI-agnostic game engine to enable smooth porting to Unity
+- **API Enhancements**: Expand the game API for better interoperability between platforms
+- **State Management**: Refine the state machine for more complex branching narratives
+- **Error Recovery**: Improve error handling and recovery mechanisms in the game engine

 ## Credits